Lequla/MiA-BSFDAccessoryArtifacts/README.md

 #
 8. Idol of Violence (Special)
-- Your power is almost equal to Sovereign of Annihilation from now.
+- Your power rivals the Sovereign of Annihilation.
 - Significantly increase your damage and critical chance.
 - Increase 200 damage and 20% critical chance
 - Requires Relic Synthesis (High Class) skill.